Making a claim for Housing Benefit and/or Council Tax Support

 If you think you may be entitled you should make a claim without delay.
-This is because your benefit will normally only start from the Monday after the date we receive your claim form.
+This is because your benefit will normally start from the Monday after the date on which we receive your claim form.

-Complete our Hertsmere Housing and Council Tax Benefit claim form or obtain one from our offices.
+Complete our Hertsmere Housing and Council Tax Support claim form or obtain one from our offices.

 We have to ask a lot of questions on this claim form, and it is important you answer all the questions that are relevant.
 If you need help to complete the form, please contact us.
 If you are housebound, we may be able to visit you in your home to help you make a claim.